KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Evidence:**
 When you see a "spawn" with the "", it means when the enemies spawn for the player with bad connection.

-From the perspective of the player with low-end device enemies look like they just spawned in(normal unshielded lawachurl within spawn, and they do not teleport around after spawning on player's side with a low-end device.
+From the perspective of the player with low-end device enemies look like they just spawned in, like a Lawachurl will be unshielded, and they do not teleport around after spawning on player's side with a low-end device.
 From the perspective of other players with no issues, the enemies are just standing still, not aggro'd.

 * Their HP bar reset upon "spawn".